 Jyväskylä is the location of the only gerontology research unit in Finland and a university-level education unit for sport research professionals.
 The region's distinct strength is to produce learning, exercise and welfare services and solutions based on research.

 Almost all Finnish sports companies engaged in significant export have utilized the expertise of the Faculty of Sport and Health Sciences of the University of Jyväskylä or JAMK University of Applied Sciences.
 The University's Educational Sciences, Sport and Health Sciences, Information Technology, Humanities and Brain Research are constantly attracting the field’s top researchers to Jyväskylä.
-KIHU, Research Institute for Olympic Sports, and LIKES, Research Centre for Physical Activity and Health, are working together with the Olympic Committee’s Elite Sports Unit in Jyväskylä, which regularly attracts the industry’s top individuals to the city.
+KIHU, Finnish Institute of High Performance Sport, and LIKES, Research Centre for Physical Activity and Health, are working together with the Olympic Committee’s Elite Sports Unit in Jyväskylä, which regularly attracts the industry’s top individuals to the city.

 Jyväskylä is a competence center for sports business and research, which enables:

 - New product, service and business concepts that utilize research data together with national and international partner network.

 - Competitive tools and networks for building and growing new businesses.

 Hippos, an international-level center for exercise, sport and well-being creates a great framework and network for developing new innovations.
 Read more about the development of Hippos.